You-know-what is about to hit the fan.

-When you're just getting started, identify just one specific challenge or stressor you're experiencing right now.
+When you're just getting started, identify just one specific challenge or conflict you're experiencing right now, and consciously choose the actions you will take to tackle it.
 (Just one, or it won't work!
 This is no time to be an overachiever.)
 For me, it was balancing family and work time, which I planned to tackle on one specific day between the hours of 11:30 a.m. and 3 p.m.
 I limited myself to this time frame because I wanted to be realistic; there's no way I could go through an entire day with that level of consciousness and deliberation (nor do I really think it's really necessary).

 The first thing to do is always to choose what you will prioritize in that particular situation or specific time frame (quality time with Nephew).

 Then you can choose how you want to feel as you're actualizing your choice (not hungry, not rushed)...